Cheapest Pennsylvania General Liability Insurance Companies

 Bundle general liability insurance when it lowers your total cost

 A business owner's policy (BOP) bundles general liability with property insurance, and it usually costs less than buying each separately.
 If you own a coffee roaster in Strip District with expensive equipment and beans stored on-site, you'll save money with a BOP since you need both coverage types.
-However, if you're a life coach in State College meeting clients at coffee shops or via Zoom, you don't have any commercial property to protect.
+If you're a life coach in State College who meets clients at coffee shops or via Zoom, you don't have any commercial property to protect.
 Compare the cost of a BOP against standalone policies to see if it actually saves you money.

 Lower your claim risk in ways Pennsylvania insurers reward